 Meeting of the Minds

 It can be very helpful to get the key staff together to brainstorm different blog topics, assign writers, or suggest guest writers.
 Get together and do a brain dump of all the possible blog topics or case studies that may be interesting to write about.
 Don’t forget to take a look at your current and past marketing strategies and other hidden and underutilized marketing assets within your company that can be re-purposed into blog posts.
-If you still need some content inspiration, check out Beth’s article with 56 Free Blogging Ideas.

 We all know to write blog posts for your audience first, and search engines second.
 But when searching for blog post topics, use all the SEO, keyword, competitor, and industry research available to you.
 Log into your Google Analytics account to see how people are currently finding you and what opportunities you may have.
 Google Alerts are another way to find out what is being said about “your keywords” so that you can identify interesting angles to hot topics within your industry.
-Tools such as Scribe or Inbound Writer can also help you find keyword phrases that could bring traffic your way.

 Master Idea List

 Decide where you want to keep a master list and/or calendar of all your blog topic ideas.
 This could be done in Word, Excel, Evernote, or in the WordPress Editorial Calendar.
-You could also set up a folder in Outloook for emails that could spark blog post ideas later.
+You could also set up a folder in Gmail or Outlook for emails that could spark blog post ideas later.
 Use your Master Idea List whenever it is time to brainstorm, write, or schedule blog posts.
 The goal should be to have a fluid list of content ideas to spring board from.

 Plan Ahead or Publish as you Go?